ProjectHydroTech/Zybo-Z7/README.md

 ![Screenshot 2022-02-04 141848](https://user-images.githubusercontent.com/92703672/152481873-3ae9a89b-8878-4e3a-9a8b-60a7c07ad32d.png)

-<b>Step 6.</b> Make sure to have all this checked in the image below and click next
+<b>Step 6.</b> Make sure to have all this checked below and click next

 ![Screenshot 2022-02-04 142036](https://user-images.githubusercontent.com/92703672/152482019-3b0b2514-890b-4ff1-9a8a-84d33c6da089.png)

 <b>Step 7.</b> Choose anywhere for your destination directory or just leave it default.
 Click Next and Yes if prompted.
 Take note of the directory as we will be adding files manually into the folder later on.

 (You may be required to clear some disk space before downloading, else an error like this will appear)

 ![Screenshot 2022-02-04 142603](https://user-images.githubusercontent.com/92703672/152482696-ec67d068-d9ff-41af-92d4-39ec72b0b165.png)